 Lansing is Spartan Country!
 Even if your family bleeds other colors, the campus of MSU is truly a great way to spend an afternoon.
 Several points of interest on/near the campus include:

 The Talbert and Leota Abrams Planetarium serves as an astronomy and space science education resource center for central Michigan.
-Public planetarium shows, featuring a Digistar 5 projector, are scheduled for Fridays and Saturdays at 8:00 p.m., and Sundays at 4:00 p.m.
-There is also a special show designed for families on Sundays at 2:30 p.m.
+Family shows are offered on Sundays at 2:30 p.m.
 Outdoor observing is held after evening shows as sky conditions permit.
 Telescopes in front of Abrams Planetarium offer views of selected astronomical objects.
-For a current list of programs, times and upcoming events, contact (517) 355-4672 or visit the website.
+For a current list of programs, times, admission fees and upcoming events, contact (517) 355-4672 or visit the website.

 The MSU Horticulture Gardens are actually a family of gardens and an excellent way to burn off a little energy walking the paths.
 The 4-H Children’s Garden is designed especially for children and features over 60 themed gardens including the Pizza Garden, Peter Rabbit Herb Garden, Butterfly Garden and ABC Garden.
 Located adjacent to the Garden Parking lot, this is a convenient stop for parents with small children!
 The Gardens are open daily from sunrise to sundown.
 Note: There is a G-gauge model train in the garden (part of the ABC KinderGarden) that runs on Thursdays in June, July and August from 10 am to 1 pm, weather permitting.

 Eli and Edythe Broad Art Museum offers a rotating series of contemporary exhibitions over the course of each year.
 Admission is FREE and the museum is open Tuesday-Thursday 10:00 – 5:00 p.m., Friday 12:00-9:00 p.m. and Saturday & Sunday from 10:00 – 5:00 p.m.
-TIP: Family Day is held the first Saturday of every month from 12 – 4 p.m.
-Come to the Education Wing of the museum and create colorful projects based on different pieces in the exhibition and plan to enjoy a museum tour designed for families at 1 p.m.
+Note: Family Day is held the first Saturday of every month from 11 – 3 p.m.
+Enjoy hands-on activities and make projects based on community partnerships and works on view.

 While on the MSU campus, make sure to stop by the MSU Dairy Store for some yummy ice cream or cheese – made right on campus!
 They are located in Anthony Hall (South Shaw Lane), and also at the MSU Union Building.
 I recommend visiting the actual dairy store on Anthony Hall – we arrived a few minutes before they opened and there was already a line!
-I asked the cashier and their two most popular flavors are ‘Buckeye Blitz’ and ‘Sesquicentennial Swirl’ (birthday cake with bright green frosting).
 If time permits, make sure to take a self-guided tour of the dairy plant observation deck (2nd floor) and learn the basics of milk, cheese and ice cream processing.
-The Dairy store is open Monday – Friday from 9:00 a.m. – until 8:00 p.m. and on Saturday and Sunday from noon – 8:00 p.m.
+The Dairy store in Anthony Hall is open Monday – Friday from 9:00 a.m. – until 6:00 p.m. and on Saturday and Sunday from noon – 8:00 p.m.
 Note: there is limited metered parking nearby and on summer days the store gets very crowded with long lines.

 Golden Harvest Restaurant is a small unique café located in Old Town Lansing It is known for its great food; serving breakfast and brunch (open until 2:30 p.m. every day).
 Note: the restaurant can be loud and the wait long, but this restaurant receives rave reviews for its food.

-Deluca’s Restaurant is a hidden gem in Lansing and one I frequented as a child growing up.
-They are consistently voted ‘the Best of the Best’ for their pizza.
+Deluca’s Restaurant is a hidden gem in Lansing and consistently voted ‘the Best of the Best’ for their pizza.
 The pizzeria originally opened as a bar to attract the local auto factory workers but became so popular they re-named the restaurant and have expanded over the years.
-Note: Deluca’s is located in an industrial part of Lansing and it will most likely be out of the way from area attractions, but it is so worth it!
+Note: Deluca’s is located in an industrial part of Lansing and it will most likely be out-of-the-way from area attractions, but it is so worth it!
 Also, the restaurant is closed on Sunday’s.

 Impression 5 is a great experience for the kids – the first thing we were told at the check-in desk was to touch everything!
 Impression 5 Science Center is an interactive space for families to play, create, and challenge their understanding of science.
 “Impression 5” refers to the five senses and the way each sense is engaged during your visit to the Science Center!
 A favorite area to explore is the “Build Zone” which features large tinker toys, pipes & tubing and giant blocks for little engineers to build towers or structures.
 Impression 5 has a new traveling exhibit through early May 2017, Curious George: Let’s Get Curious!, which will introduce young children to Curious George’s world and lead visitors on a fun, meaningful interactive math, science and engineering-based adventure.
 Note: Impression 5 is closed on Monday’s.